ctrlplusb/easy-peasy/website/docs/docs/tutorial/create-your-store.md

 export default store;
 ```

 > The returned [store](/docs/api/create-store) instance is actually a [redux](https://redux.js.org/) store.
-You could use this store with any library that expects a [redux](https://redux.js.org/) store - for example the [react-redux](https://github.com/reduxjs/react-redux) library.
+You can use this store with any library that expects a [redux](https://redux.js.org/) store - for example the [react-redux](https://github.com/reduxjs/react-redux) library.
 One use case for this is if you would like to slowly migrate an existing application from React Redux to Easy Peasy.

 ## Review